 Application of microorganisms in the pharmaceutical sciences.
-Production of the rapeutically useful substances by recombinant
+Production of therapeutically useful substances by recombinant DNA technology.

-DNA technology.
 New ways in vaccine production.

 The manufacture and quality control of immunological products.
 Medical virology.

-The most important viral Importance of nosocomial infections.
+Importance of nosocomial infections.
 Factory and hospital hygiene and good manufacturing practice.